batscs/docker-cloudflare-dns-sync/README.md

 ```
 The docker container (named: cf-sync) has been deployed and should be running.
 If all went successfully you can now access it and configure your crontab.
 ```
-# Enter bash shell for the docker container
+# Enter bash shell for the docker container, if not already entered from deploy script
 docker exec -it cf-sync bash

+# Configure cloudflare credentials at the top of the script
+nano ~/.cloudflare/cloudflare-dns-sync.sh

 # Access crontab inside of docker container
 crontab -e

 # Exit docker container after modifying & saving crontab
+cron
 exit
 ```
 if you need help configuring the cronjob for the script [click here](#configuration)